 A customer is someone who buys something.
 A member is someone who belongs to something.

-We should all aim to have members, even if we don't have a formal membership structure.
-Members, in this sense, are customers who have developed a deeper, ongoing relationship with your product or brand.
+Every business should aim to have members, even those without a formal membership structure.
+Members, in this sense, are customers who have developed a deeper, ongoing relationship with a product or brand.

 These relationships don’t happen by accident.
 Some brands can develop deep cult followings, but not all of us can be Apple or Starbucks.